cbalantic/cbalantic.github.io/birding-game-of-thrones.md

 Dothraki Sea, loons wailing at Riverrun, Northern Cardinals chirping cheerily away in Dorne, and much more.
 However, there are a lot of bird sounds on this show, and it turns out I just don't know that many birds.
-I could use your help!

 ### About This App:

 Look at observations across the Game of Thrones world using the **Observation Map**, or view them in table form at the **Observation Table**.
 And of course, **Submit Observations** of your own!
-There isn't a lot of data yet, so the map is simple.
-If I manage to get a lot of identifications, I'll get fancier with the exploratory capacity offered by the map.
+There isn't a lot of data yet, so the map is simple (it turns out I wildly overestimated the amount of time I would want to spend re-watching Game of Thrones...).

 The following resources were indispensible to creating this app: